Jacksonville Jaguars vs. Houston Texans NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Home and road insights

-- Jacksonville has covered the spread twice at home, and is 2-5 overall there, this year.
+- Jacksonville has covered the spread twice at home, and is 2-5 overall there, this season.

-- In seven home games this season, Jacksonville has gone over the total once.
+- In seven home games this year, Jacksonville has hit the over once.

-- Houston is 1-5 overall, with two wins against the spread, away from home.
+- Houston is 1-5 overall, with two wins against the spread, on the road.

-- This year, in six road games, Houston has gone over the total once.
+- This season, in six road games, Houston has hit the over once.

 Powered by Data Skrive.